 Anteromedial Approach to Ankle Joint indications:

-- The Anteromedial Approach to Ankle Joint is used for the following purposes:
+The Anteromedial Approach to Ankle Joint is used for the following indications:

 - Open reduction and internal fixation of medial malleolus fractures.